bng94/heroku-bot/README.md

 ```

 ## Creating Slash Commands
-You can create slash commands by adding these objects to your the command file that you want to change into a slash command.
+You can create slash commands by adding these properties to your the command file that you want to change into a slash command.
 ### Objects:
 ```javascript
 slash: true,